EventStore/documentation/docs/clients/grpc/projections/README.md

 ## Get Status

-Gets the status of a named projection
+Gets the status of a named projection.
+See the [projection details](##projection-details) section for an explanation of the returned values

 <xode-group>
 <xode-block title="C#">